 - Strong integration depth with CX and product analytics tools

-- Free tier available for teams that need to start small
+- Free tier available for teams starting small

 Survicate Cons

-- Complex behavioral event mapping can require developer involvement for non-standard triggers
+- Complex behavioral event mapping can still require developer involvement for non-standard triggers

-- Reporting is solid but not deep enough for enterprise research programs
+- Reporting not suited to enterprise research programs

 Survicate Pricing